 A. We currently export to the US.
 We are actively engaged in a strategy to increase our market share with large US grocery retailers.
 I started exporting to the US as I wanted to scale my business and found that our products were suitable to current US consumer trends.
 The volume of sales from US retailers is attractive and it is helping us improve our buying power of raw materials.
 We feel that our leading product line provides many benefits for US retailers and consumers alike.

 A. We have thoroughly enjoyed and appreciated the efforts of the BWIT team led by Josie Mousseau.
 WEC has also contributed to these trade delegations and has been incredibly supportive of women entrepreneurs.
 Our greatest challenge has been making connections with specific US buyers in our industry.
 We rely on our own internal resources to track down US customer leads and follow through.
 We have recently joined an Industry specific organization that has a focus on connecting suppliers and buyers within our market.
 We are very hopeful this will lead us to new US business.

 Q. What advice you would give to women entrepreneurs who are thinking of international trade?

 A. Be persistent and keep your eye on the goal.
-Some of the larger accounts could be planning for 2 to 5 years.
-You will likely need to invest up front and wait out the returns.
+Some of the larger accounts could be planned for 2 to 5 years.
+You will likely need to invest upfront and wait out the returns.
 Use all the resources that are available to you in hopes that one of them pays off.
 Before you sell in foreign markets, be sure to check out the CanExport grant.